uqtmiller/uqtmiller.github.io/_pages/about.md

 - Demonstrated experience in the area of trust, reliance, explainability/interpretability, decision support, or cognitive/social psychology; as applied to artificial intelligence.

+### Considering applying?

+If you are considering applying, please first read our [Missions and values](/mission_and_values.md) to ensure that our lab aligns with what you aim to do.

+Then, to submit an application and find more detail about the position, see the [advert on the UQ careers website](https://uq.wd3.myworkdayjobs.com/uqcareers/job/St-Lucia-Campus/Research-fellow-in-Human-Centred-AI-for-Decision-Support_R-36188-1).

+As part of your application, you will need to provide: a resume/CV; and responses to the selection criteria above.